Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Experiments on Qwen2.5-1.5B-Instruct and LLaMA-7B

+We further extended our evaluation to the Qwen model.
+Specifically, we fine-tuned Qwen2.5-1.5B-Instruct on the commonsense reasoning benchmark using the same setup as in Table~\ref{tab:llama_het_accuracy}.
+As shown in Table~\ref{tab:qwen_1_5b}, FSLoRA achieves competitive performance compared with the heterogeneous LoRA baselines, suggesting its effective across different model architectures.

-Although our primary focus is on models suitable for client-side deployment, such as RoBERTa and LLaMA-3.2-3B models, we also include experiments on the larger LLaMA-7B model to demonstrate the scalability of FSLoRA in more complex models.
+Although our primary focus is on models suitable for client-side deployment, such as RoBERTa and LLaMA-3.2-3B-Instruct models, we also include experiments on the larger LLaMA-7B model to demonstrate the scalability of FSLoRA in more complex models.
 Specifically, we fine-tune the LLaMA-7B model on the Wizard, Dolly-15k, and Alpaca datasets and evaluate it on $1444$ MMLU samples (available at: https://github.com/ATP-1010/FederatedLLM).
 For Wizard and Dolly-15k, we adopt the same heterogeneous data partitioning as \citep{wang2024flora}.
 Since the Alpaca dataset lacks a clear task or domain structure, we apply a uniform random partitioning strategy to distribute the data across clients.
 We tune the \text{q\_proj} and \text{v\_proj} modules and set the local LoRA ranks $k_i\!=\![64, 32, 16, 16, 8, 8, 4, 4, 4, 4]$ for $10$ clients.
 The parameter settings are aligned with those in \citep{wang2024flora}.
 As shown in Table \ref{tab:llama7b_results}, FSLoRA achieves the highest average performance across all three datasets compared to baselines.
 These results demonstrate FSLoRA's potential for effective fine-tuning with the large-scale LLaMA-7B model under heterogeneous client settings.